 - The age of the children.
-The younger the children are, the greater the adult:child ratio. - The planned activities for the group and the requirement for supervision of these activities - Any special requirements for supervision of individual children (parents will be consulted and direct this decision making) - The distance of the group from the children's parents b) Safe Activities c) Emergencies
+The younger the children are, the greater the adult:child ratio. - The planned activities for the group and the requirement for supervision of these activities b) Safe Activities

+- Any special requirements for supervision of individual children (parents will be consulted and direct this decision making) - The distance of the group from the children's parents c) Emergencies

-No group will take place with less than 2 helpers present.
+No group will take place with less than 2 helpers present, however, youth mentoring can take place on a 121 basis in line with the Youth Mentoring Policy.